-The direction from our Board is that we are to reduce and eventually eliminate our emissions.
+Our Board has prioritized reducing and eventually eliminating our emissions.
 We are starting with this evaluation of the largest source of our emissions, our bus fleet.
-Future efforts will focus on support vehicles and our buildings.
+Future efforts will focus on support vehicles, Paratransit services and facilities.

 What are the environmental impacts of hydrogen fuel-cell buses compared to diesel and battery electric buses?